tonyskapunk/hot-oat/README.md

 🔥🥣

-A wrapper script to setup and run HOTP (Hash-based message authentication code One Time Password)
+A wrapper script to setup and run HOTP (Hash-based message authentication code One Time Password).

 ## Requirements and Optional Packages